jpaulm/drawfbp/README.md

 - Obtain the jar file `drawfbp-x.y.z.jar`, save it.
 - (As of v2.15.10) obtain jar file `math.geom2d`, save it.
-- Run under Eclipse, or run as described below under "Running DrawFBP".
+- Run as described below under "Running DrawFBP".

 #### Getting Started